wilsonmar/wilsonmar.github.io/_posts/2016-03-29-aws-onboarding.md

    ### Programmatic Access

-Instead of doing what other clouds do, of an <tt>aws login</tt> command which prompt for a user name and password, aws commands reference a specifically-named file at <tt>$HOME/.aws/credentials</tt> created by command <tt>aws configure</tt>.
+   Instead of doing what other clouds do (an <tt>aws login</tt> command which prompt for a user name and password), aws commands reference a specifically-named file at <tt>$HOME/.aws/credentials</tt> created by command <tt>aws configure</tt>.

    The <tt>aws configure</tt> command creates that file after prompting for access key identifiers (AKIDs) to an AWS account.
 Press Enter to accept the value previously defined:

    * AWS Access Key ID [****************L5ZQ]:
    * AWS Secret Access Key [****************+1MD]: